 The beautiful facade of a condemned stadium.

-One of the lighting pylons.
-They will remain for a long time the most powerful and performing of the continent.
+They will long remain the most powerful and efficient on the continent.

-The new stadium ready for Euro 2000.
-In the foreground, Brupark which replaced the ancient Meli-Park.
+In the foreground, Brupark which replaced the old Meli-Park.

 Portal details (1/2).